alexyk/Mobile-App/README.md

 - Use VSCode breakpoints to or *"All expeptions"/"Uncaught exceptions"* to break into code
 - If running any task before compilation (*preLaunchTask* in *launch.json*) - in VSCode Tasks - make sure to check Terminal view in VSCode if it needs input
 - Use VScode *Output/React native...* views to see any issues with building the app before installing on device, simulator or emulator
+*_Tip:_* Use "Attach to packager" and to skip recompiling the app with xcodebuild

 #### iOS